epfl-ada/ada-2025-project-barrada/README.md

 - **Psychological (LIWC):** How do they talk?
 (Emotional tone, cognitive style, "we" vs "they" linguistics)
 - **Semantic:** What are they about?
 (Topic embeddings)

-By combining these layers, we seek to visualize Reddit as a “social MRI”, revealing how communities align, clash, or coexist—not only by what they discuss but how they think and feel.
+By combining these layers, we seek to visualize Reddit as a “social MRI”, revealing how communities align, clash, or coexist not only by what they discuss but how they think and feel.
 Our goal is to tell the story of Reddit’s invisible brain: the emotional and cognitive currents that shape the flow of ideas across its digital landscape.

 ## Research Questions